-Written by: Mark Korinek, Director of Operations and Sustainability at Carson City School District
+Written by: Mark Korinek, Director of Operations and Sustainability with Contribution by Cara Tirado From Carson City School District

 The year 2020 was a test for us at Carson City School District (CCSD).
 Every day we were learning.
 Every day was a pivot.
 Every day we were reacting to new infections.
 We got lucky in that we were already ahead of the game when COVID-19 first hit.
 Eight years prior we had developed a time-in-motion, process cleaning program we lovingly called CHEE, which stands for Clean-Healthy-Educational-Environments.
 The process focuses on systematically disinfecting surfaces, spaces, and restrooms using green chemicals and ergonomic equipment.
 We adopted this system when budget constraints required us to downsize our custodial staff.
 A couple of months before COVID-19 hit, we started testing Electrostatic spraying in our nursing clinics, reception areas, and multipurpose rooms with great initial results.
 We thought the upcoming season was going to be rough, with all the Norovirus and SARS outbreaks predicted.
 Little did we know a global pandemic was on our horizon.
 Fortunately, our new system happened to work effectively against COVID-19 strains.